Physics General Entry (DC175)

 "Physics with Astronomy is an excellent course for anyone who always wanted to know how the world works.
 It provides the student with an understanding of a wide range of areas - anything from how spectacles work to how the Universe was created."- Conor Farrell, Lab Technician, School of Physical Sciences.

 Physics is the most fundamental of all the sciences and has fuelled most of the scientific and technological developments that we take for granted today.
 Apart from "basic" discoveries, such as electricity, physics is also the science behind "modern" technologies such as the Internet and mobile phones.
 Life-changing developments such as the silicon chip and MRI scanners were also pioneered by physicists.
 Today physicists continue to lead discovery, invention and innovation in revolutionary but yet-to-be-exploited physics such as quantum information and communications technology (q-ICT), nanosystems design, ultrafast molecular switching, terahertz medical imaging, etc. Applied Physics emphasises the "real-world" applications as well as providing a foundation in the basics of physics.

 "DCU Applied Physics gave me the insight and understanding into the science behind the technical processes that I work on."

-- Patricia McLoughlin, Process Engineer, INTEL, graduated 1997.
+- Patricia McLoughlin, Process Engineer, INTEL.